The best of disability representation in picture books

-Both author & illustrator of Can Bears Ski? use hearing aids.
-And double #OwnVoices picture books are an extremely rare thing, especially when it comes to disability.
+Both author and illustrator of Can Bears Ski? use hearing aids.
+And #ownvoices picture books where both creators share the same marginalised identity as their character are an extremely rare thing.
+Especially when it comes to disability.

 Raymond Antrobus‘s debut The Perseverance was arguably the most acclaimed poetry collection of the last few years – its very singular angle on race and disability, as well as the sheer power and breadth of its vision, won him just about every prize going.